BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.0 24 Sep 2019 =
+* Making compatible with last version of BF.
+* Improving the code.
+* Added a new file to Approve or reject a post waiting for moderation.
+* Fixed the post status.

 = 1.3 04 May 2019 =
 * Changing the order of the loader to include freemius in the plugin.